Feng-CA/basketball_team_organiser/README.md

 - how the user will interact with / use each feature
 - how errors will be handled by the application and displayed to the user

-- The user can find all informations on the README file.
+- The user can follow the prompt from terminal to choose what he want to do.
+If the user doesn't know then can find all the informations on the README file.
-- The user can choose each feature option according to what result he wants.
-Then the user can make decision afterwards.
+- The user can choose each feature option according to what result the user want to achive.
+Then the user can make decision according to the output of options respectively.
 - To achive best user experience, all errors from the user's input will be handled internally.
-Each time of the input error happens, the etrminal will prompt the user to make correct input with hints until the application gets what it want to run.
+Each time of the input error emerges, the terminal will prompt the user to make correct input with hints until the application gets what it need to run.

 ## R8.
 Develop a diagram which describes the control flow of your application.
 Your diagram must:
 - show the workflow/logic and/or integration of the features in your application for each feature.
 - utilise a recognised format or set of conventions for a control flow diagram, such as UML.

+### This applicaion flow chart diagram
 <img src="./docs/Flowchart.jpeg" alt="flow chart" width= "#" height="#">

 ## R9.
 Develop an implementation plan which: